crpietschmann/portfolio/_posts/2007-12-21-safari-3-for-windows-enable-javascript-debugging.markdown

 **Step 3:** Now open up Safari and you have the Debug menu
 <h3>Where can I find a Debugger for Safari?</h3>

-You can download the Drosera debugger here: <a href="http://nightly.webkit.org">http://nightly.webkit.org</a><br />Now, before you go trying to run it, you'll want to read the next section below.
+You can download the Drosera debugger here: <a href="http://nightly.webkit.org">http://nightly.webkit.org</a>
+Now, before you go trying to run it, you'll want to read the next section below.
 <h3>How do I run Drosera in Windows?</h3>

 **Step 1:** Make sure you download the Webkit Nightly Build located at <a href="http://nightly.webkit.org">http://nightly.webkit.org</a> and extract its contents somewhere on your harddrive.